eduardocasino/vmsmount/readme.txt

    MS-DOS 6.22 and MS-DOS 7 (win95)
  * Does not support old versions of VMWare Workstation (Tested with VMWare Player 3 and 4)
- * Shared folder names MUST be uppercase.
+ * Shared folder names MUST be uppercase if /LFN is not set
  * Does not detect code page changes

 ACKNOWLEDGEMENTS